George-Haughton/Database/README.md

 ![](https://gyazo.com/6d11585373bece5d1ef3f1edbb543899.png)

 ### User stories
-I needed to create 10 user stories for my Relational Database System and here they are:
+I needed to create 10 user stories and here they are:

 As a user I would like to see how much damage an enemy does